What Are Contractual Obligations, Their Types, and Examples

 - Termination – The conditions under which either party can terminate the contract.

-- Non-Compete or Disclosure – Clauses restricting parties from competing in the same market or disclosing sensitive information to third parties
+- Non-Compete or Disclosure – Clauses restricting parties from competing in the same market or disclosing sensitive information to third parties.

-Risks of Poorly Managed Contractual Obligations
+Risks and Consequences of Poorly Managed Contractual Obligations

 - Financial losses – This includes a disruption in production and can impact your bottom line.